 For the most part, after you get dental implants, you will enjoy uninterrupted years of function after getting dental implants.
 However, there are a few signs that should cause you to talk to a Savannah implant dentist about crown replacement.

-Modern dental processes use very strong ceramics to make dental crowns.
+Modern dental crowns are made from very strong ceramics.
 These should be able to resist chipping if they’ve been placed properly and you don’t have bite problems like TMJ.

 But some people do experience chipped crowns.
-Clenching, grinding, and trauma can all damage your dental crowns and other restorations.
-Your Savannah implant dentist can replace damaged crowns with stronger alternatives and check to make sure that your dental implant and crown are properly fitted to avoid excessive bite force on the restorations.
-At the same time, we can check for bite problems that aren’t (yet) affecting your implant but contribute to symptoms like jaw pain and headaches.
+We can replace damaged crowns with stronger alternatives and check to make sure that your dental implant and crown are properly fitted to avoid excessive bite force on the restorations.
+At the same time we can check for bite problems that aren’t (yet) affecting your implant, but may be contributing to symptoms like jaw pain and headaches.
 That way, we can ensure that your entire bite is healthy.